UniversalDependencies/docs/_ja-overview/introduction.md

 ## Dependency Links

 ### General Description
+Japanese syntactic dependency has the following properties.

-* Strictly Head Final
+* Strictly Head Final:
+Bunsetsu-based dependencies in Japanese are strictly head final except for apposition and anastrophe.

+* Projective:
+Bunsetsu-based dependencies in Japanese are projective except for apposition and non-constituent conjunct coordination (部分並列).

-* Arrow from modifier to head
+* Arrow from modifier to head:

-### Annotation Schema
+In Japanese NLP community, we depict the dependency arrows from modifier to head.
+It is opposite from the standard in the world.

+We have several annotation schema for dependency annotation.
+They are labeled but very limitted syntactic information.
+Some syntactic labels in UD are in case frame anntation or semantic role annotation in Japanese (next section).
 * Kyoto Corpus Schema
-Label: D, P, I, A
 * CSJ Schema
 * BCCWJ-DepPara Schema
-* Word Dependency by Mori (Mori et al. 2014)
+* Word Dependency by Uchimoto (Uchimoto 2008)

+### Kyoto Corpus Schema
+### CSJ Schema
+### BCCWJ-DepPara Schema
+### Word Dependency by Uchimoto

 ### Bunsetsu-based Syntactic Dependency Parser
 * KNP: [http://nlp.ist.i.kyoto-u.ac.jp/index.php?KNP](http://nlp.ist.i.kyoto-u.ac.jp/index.php?KNP)